Generate your client ID.

 API Token - This allows you to connect to the Verkada SCIM endpoint.
 This token is unique per the Verkada organization.
 This article explains how to acquire a SCIM API token.

-The SCIM integration allows for user and group creation, management, and deletion for Verkada.
+The SCIM integration allows for user and group creation, management, and deletion from Verkada Command.

 Select Provisioning and click Configure API Integration

 Check the box to Enable API Integration, then enter the API Token generated in Command.